-Our customer, a tax consultancy and auditing company, operates 15 branches in Germany and Austria.
-Due to a complex structure of distributed data locations, both internally and in Microsoft 365, as well as in specialized data centers for financial applications, the administration and protection of client data has become more and more complex and expensive.
+Our customer, a tax consultancy and auditing company, operates 15 branches across Germany and Austria.
+Due to a complex structure of their distributed data locations, both internally and in Microsoft 365, as well as in specialized data centers for financial applications, the administration, and protection of client data has become increasingly complicated and expensive.

-“We first set the priorities with our customer,” says Yves Sandfort, “the customer had to abandon the complex VPN infrastructure and move away from the star-shaped system to a distributed network so that if the main location were to fail, not all branches would be affected".
+“We first prioritized the needs of our customer,” says Yves Sandfort, “they had to abandon the complex VPN infrastructure and move away from the star-shaped system towards a distributed network so that if the main location were to fail, not all branches would be affected".

-For the locations, direct access to the cloud and the other, distributed data centers became important, "but, at the time, there was a reason why we first routed all lines through the headquarters," explains the IT manager, "because in the nature of things we work with highly sensitive data, which is why security between locations, but also with data services, is more important than ever to us!
+For the locations, direct access to the cloud and the other, distributed data centers became important, "but, at the time, there was a reason why we first routed all lines through the headquarters," explains the IT manager, "because in the nature of things we work with highly sensitive data, which is why security between locations, but also with data services, is more important than ever!“